What Should Star Wars Do Next? (Post–Rise of Skywalker Ideas)

 Son of the Emperor

 So, you decided to make Rey a Palpatine.
-I really don’t line that choice, but if that’s the direction you’re going, double down on it.
-Explore how the son of the Emperor was raised.
-Was it a known thing or was he raised in secret?
+I really don’t like that choice—but if that’s the direction, double down.
+Explore how the Emperor’s son was raised.
+Was it public knowledge or in secret?
 Who was his mother?
-Was it Sly Moore, Palpatine’s right-hand woman from the prequels, or someone else?
-My only hope is that the child was the result of artificial insemination as the thought of Palpatine naturally procreating is one that doesn’t need to be perpetuated.
+Was it Sly Moore, Palpatine’s right hand from the prequels, or someone else?
+My only hope: the child was the result of artificial insemination—the thought of Palpatine naturally procreating doesn’t need perpetuating.

-The series could be used to explain why Palpatine’s son doesn’t have force abilities and is unsuitable for Palpatine’s plans post-Return of The Jedi.
-Did he have powers but lost them somehow (stolen by Palpatine or a rival) or did he never have them?
-The later would be interesting as you would imagine he would be seen as a disappointment to Palpatine, which would explain why his son would leave him.
+Use the series to explain why Palpatine’s son doesn’t have Force abilities and is unsuitable for Palpatine’s post-Return of the Jedi plans.
+Did he have powers but lose them—stolen by Palpatine or a rival—or did he never have them?
+The latter is interesting: he’d be a disappointment to Palpatine, explaining why he’d leave.

 Jodie Comer needs to be in this.
-It is non-negotiable.
-If you are going to have her, an Emmy Award Winner, and Billy Howle, an up-and-coming actor, you might as well utilize them.
-Also, if they could re-frame their deaths as them sacrificing themselves as not to reveal Rey’s location, that would be great.
+Non-negotiable.
+If you have her (an Emmy winner) and Billy Howle (an up-and-comer), use them.
+Also, if you could reframe their deaths as sacrifices to protect Rey’s location, that’d be great.

 — Ashley Hobley